 Network segmentation is the practice of breaking larger networks or environments into smaller pieces or networks, sometimes down to the host itself.

-There are multiple ways to do network segmentation.
+How to do network segmentation?
+There are multiple ways to segment a network.
 One common approach is relying on the network itself.
 Another way is to deploy hardware firewall appliances while newer approaches enforce network segmentation on the host workload itself, so segmentation is carried out without touching the network.

 Why we need network segmentation

 To answer this, we often refer to a common example: how a submarine uses compartments to remain seaworthy in the face of a breach in one compart.
 The breach is contained to that single compartment and the submarine does not sink – thanks to the compartmentalization (or segmentation) of the vessel.